mgp25/Chickyboo/README.md

 ![crypto1](/images/crypto1.jpg)

-So i had to try shifting the keys, til' one combinations worked:
+So i had to try shifting the keys, til' one combinations worked (there was a little trick, oh my...)

 ![crypto2](/images/crypto2.jpg)